 Audubon’s Okeechobee program began in 1936 with the hiring of Warden Marvin Chandler who patrolled the Lake, the Kissimmee Prairie, and Fisheating Creek regions.
 Three more members of the Chandler family worked successively until the 1990s.
 With the Florida Fish and Wildlife Conservation Commission fielding an increasingly large law enforcement force, Audubon’s Lake Okeechobee focus turned more toward the science of habitat restoration and species protection.

 Two major problems for Lake Okeechobee are water level control and nutrient enrichment.
-Both originate in Okeechobee’s watershed and Audubon science staff study ways to capture more water during wet periods and clean it before it flows into the Lake.
-Audubon uses water resource projects not only to improve the Lake, but to restore watershed habitats as well, as is the case with the Kissimmee River Restoration project.
-Staff also actively participates in advising what water management decisions in regional water bodies will improve ecosystem health, and how aquatic plant management can be conducted in ways that benefit or harm birds and habitat.
-Finally, staff study regional bird life, especially the Everglade Snail Kite and Florida Grasshopper Sparrow and recommend solutions to preserving and improving habitat for these endangered species.
-Recently, science staff has actively participated in a working group for the Sparrow and helped start a Kite working group.
+Audubon science staff study ways to capture more water during wet periods and clean it before it flows into the Lake.
+Moreover, Audubon advocates for water resource projects that not only to improve the Lake, but restore watershed habitats as well (e.g. the Kissimmee River Restoration project).
+Staff members also actively participate in advising water management decisions in regional water bodies that will improve ecosystem health, and describe how aquatic plant management can be conducted in ways that benefit or harm birds and habitat.
+Finally, staff study regional bird life, especially the Snail Kite and Florida Grasshopper Sparrow, and recommend solutions to preserving and improving habitat for these endangered species.
+Recently, science staff has actively participated in a working group for the sparrow and helped start a kite working group.

 Corkscrew Swamp Sanctuary’s old growth bald cypress forest is the nation’s most celebrated historic Wood Stork colony.
 Since 1958, Audubon has monitored nesting at the colony, putting together the longest running continuous data set on Wood Stork nesting in the nation.
 As Everglades restoration plans are developed and implemented, Corkscrew scientists have been enlisted to consult and advise on ways to maximize foraging benefits for Wood Storks and other wading birds.